print-VarunSharma/Ad-Auris-Audiowidget-DjangoApp/README.md

 # Rebit Audio Widget - Django Fullstack App

-This is an Audio Widget for Rebit by Ad-Auris.
-This customized solution is full stack with key data analytics.
+This is Ad-Auris's Audio Widget File System that makes storing all files to Google Storage SDK easy.

 ## Installation